szymontyburek/Public-Bios-pawd.org-/README.md

 # Public-Bios-pawd.org-
 The public biographies of Prescott Area Web Development Members

-### After additional edits and reviews, this will be integrated into: http://pawd.org/
+### This project is still a work in progress, thus, it will not be until after additional edits and reviews that this will be integrated into: http://pawd.org/

 Project Difficulties and their solutions below